-Help is always welcome, whether in the form of donated books in good condition (fiction or non-fiction, for all ages), of help with collecting, sorting and packing, or of funds to cover shipping to South Africa.
+Except during the current temporary closure, help is always welcome, whether in the form of donated books in good condition (fiction or non-fiction, for all ages), of help with collecting, sorting and packing, or of funds to cover shipping to South Africa.
 The cost of shipping a container is some £3500, which is excellent value for the quantity of books involved but is real money that has to be found from donations.
 Vans also need to be hired from time to time to fetch donations of books within Scotland, and new books by, for example, African writers could be bought if funds allowed.

-The Appeal arose from a conversation in 1995 between Mrs. Nosimo Balindlela, then the Eastern Cape MEC (Minister) for Education, Arts and Culture, and a small delegation from ACTSA Scotland about what practical steps could be taken to strengthen the twinning link established between Scotland and Eastern Cape.
+The Appeal arose from a conversation in 1995 between Mrs. Nosimo Balindlela, the then Eastern Cape MEC (Provincial Minister) for Education, Arts and Culture, and a small delegation from ACTSA Scotland about what practical steps could be taken to strengthen the twinning link established between Scotland and Eastern Cape.
 Mrs. Balindlela explained that only a tiny proportion of Eastern Cape's 6000 schools had libraries, that most children could not afford their own books, and that regular reading for pleasure was crucial to acquiring the fluency in English reading that was essential for children to take full advantage of the rest of their education.

 The first container was dispatched in 1997 by June Moshoeshoe, then Director of Libraries for Eastern Cape Province, and Glasgow Lord Provost Pat Lally.
 The second was sent in May 1999.
 At this point the project had to move from Airds Lane due to the Balmore Trust giving up its lease of the premises, and after a few months without a home was offered the use of a large room at the Mitchell Library by Glasgow City Council.

 Three days after that initial discussion with ACTSA Scotland in 1995, Nosimo Balindlela had a similar conversation with Denis Goldberg, a Rivonia trialist who had spent 22 years in prison for opposing apartheid and who was now running a small South Africa-oriented charity based in London and called Community HEART.
-As a result, Community HEART also established an appeal for books for South Africa, the "Book and 10 Pence Appeal", which became a major project in its own right.
+As a result, Community HEART also established an appeal for books for South Africa, the 'Book and 10 Pence Appeal', which became a major project in its own right.
 This gathers books from all over the United Kingdom and distributes them all over South Africa.